INNVTV/Azure-Stream-Analytics-Scenarios/Scenario1/README.md

 **Gate entry**

 The gate devices will fire multiple times per worker as they pass through the readers.
-Data analysis should focus on getting a single point in time as the time the worker passed through each gate.
+Data analysis should focus on getting a single point in time from the aggregate and use this to maerk the time that the worker passed through each gate.

 **Duration between gates**

 Time spent in the area between each gate must also be tracked.
-Once we have a timestamp for entry between gate-1 and gate-2 for a worker we must find the timespan between each of those markers.
+Once we have a timestamp for entry between gate-1, gate-2 f, etc.  we must find the timespan between each of those markers.

 ## Event Data